twpayne/chezmoi/assets/chezmoi.io/docs/why-use-chezmoi.md

-chezmoi includes a huge range of battle-tested functionality out-of-the-box, including dry-run and diff modes, script execution, conflict resolution, Windows support, and much, much more. chezmoi is [used by thousands of people](https://github.com/twpayne/chezmoi/stargazers) and has a rich suite of both unit and integration tests.
+chezmoi includes a huge range of battle-tested functionality out-of-the-box, including dry-run and diff modes, script execution, conflict resolution, Windows support, and much, much more. chezmoi is [used by thousands of people][stars] and has a rich suite of both unit and integration tests.
 When you hit the limits of your existing dotfile management system, chezmoi already has a tried-and-tested solution ready for you to use.

 ### ...if setting up your dotfiles requires more than one short command